Gowtham-app-developer/Android-Interview-Questions/CHAPTER-3.md

     - It reduces the size of the application.
     - It removes the unused classes and methods that contribute to the 64K method counts limit of an Android application.
     - It makes the application difficult to reverse engineer by obfuscating the code.

+## What is Gradle?

+- Gradle is a build system (open source) which is used to automate building, testing, deployment etc.
+- “Build.gradle” are scripts where one can automate the tasks.
+- For example, the simple task to copy some files from one directory to another can be performed by Gradle build script before the actual build process happens.